Check Out Our No-Filter Selfie

 So, who are the devs we recruit?

-Mostly, Lemon.io freelancers are from Ukraine and other Eastern European countries.
+Mostly, Lemon.io developers are from Ukraine and other Eastern European countries.
 During the vetting process, it often turns out many of them are workaholic fanatics of programming.
 Also, half of the devs in our talent pool obsess over pet projects of some sort: games, apps, websites, etc.

 People code all kinds of weird stuff.
 Like, an AI that can predict the results of Dota2 games.
 Or a chess clock that can keep track on the turns players take.
 We even had a guy who created himself a smart house –– something about automating the heating system with Arduino micro controllers.
 Or, there was a dev who created a messenger specifically to chat with his wife.